Frequently Asked Questions

 Are you front running the trades?

-No. Some trade alerts send out messages after they are filled, Dan posts his working orders (W.O.) in real time.
-As soon as Dan places and order, he sends an email and SMS text alert out within seconds.
-Dan has the same chances of getting filled that you do.
+No. Some trade alert services send out messages after they are filled, Dan and Tom post their working orders (W.O.) in real time.
+Dan and Tom send a message to subscribers with the working order.
+After the message is sent, Dan and Tom transmit their live orders via their broker platforms.
+Dan and Tom have the same chances of getting filled that you do.

 Do I have enough time at the end of the day to get filled?

 Some trade alerts send alerts out at the end of the day so it's nearly impossible for you to follow and get the same fills.